Maknee/maknee.github.io/thoughts/plan.md

 ```

 Then:
-- [ ] Ensure `nav: true` so that “Subscribe” appears in the navbar.
+- [ ] Ensure `nav: true` so that “Newsletter” appears in the navbar.
 - [ ] Keep the existing RSS icon in `_includes/social.liquid` (already present) and ensure `rss_icon: true` in config.
-- [ ] Add a footer link to Subscribe, if desired.
+- [ ] Add a footer link to Newsletter, if desired.

 ### 4) Email Notification Provider Choices